JensRantil/jensrantil.github.io/content/posts/downsides-of-batch-apis.md

 **Behaviour semantics confusion** (implementation).
 The API caller will need to read the documentation (if there is some!) to see what happens if _one_ of the TODOs isn't passing validation.
 Is it storing all other TODOs?
-Is none of them stored?
+Or are none of them stored?

 **Debuggability and understandability** (maintenance).
 Generally, if something goes wrong (weird HTTP response code returned), the caller will spend a